 The Texas Public Finance Authority ("TPFA" or "Authority") developed customer service standards, adopted its Compact with Texans, and conducted its first customer satisfaction survey as part of the statewide strategic planning process in 2002.
-The Authority has continued to survey its customers each subsequent biennium to evaluate the services provided by the agency and to identify opportunities for areas of improvement as a cornerstone of its strategic planning process.
+The Authority has continued to survey its customers during each subsequent biennium in order to evaluate the services provided by the Authority and to identify opportunities for areas of improvement as a cornerstone of its strategic planning process.

-The Authority endeavors to provide the highest quality of service to its customers and is pleased to present its fiscal year 2016 customer service report.
+The Authority endeavors to provide the highest quality of service to its customers and is pleased to present its fiscal year 2018 customer service report.